Incoming Exchange Program

 - This security deposit is refunded after the end of the term less any room damages assessed

 - This total includes the US$300 residency security deposit, which is refunded after the end of the term less any room damages assessed.
-The remaining US$9,680 is nonrefundable.
+The remaining US$10,825 is nonrefundable.

-Students are asked to submit an initial deposit of US$400 when they are officially accepted to the exchange program in order to secure their place at MC.
-This enollment deposit goes towards the student's Room and Board Fee.
-The remainder of the fees are typically due about one month before the semester begins.
+Students are asked to submit an initial non-refundable deposit of US$400 when they are officially accepted to the exchange program in order to secure their place at MU.
+This enrollment deposit goes towards the student's Room and Board Fees.
+The remainder of the fees are invoiced and typically due about one month before the semester begins.

 Additional Expenses